temporalio/documentation/docs/workflows.md

 A [Workflow Id Reuse Policy](#workflow-id-reuse-policy) can be used to manage whether a Workflow Id can be re-used.
 The Temporal Platform guarantees uniqueness of the Workflow Id within a [Namespace](/namespaces#) based on the Workflow Id Reuse Policy.

-It is never possible for a new Workflow Execution to spawn with the same Workflow Id as another Open Workflow Execution, regardless of the Workflow Id Reuse Policy.
+It is not possible for a new Workflow Execution to spawn with the same Workflow Id as another Open Workflow Execution, regardless of the Workflow Id Reuse Policy.
-An attempt to spawn a Workflow Execution with a Workflow Id that is the same as the Id of a currently Open Workflow Execution results in a "Workflow execution already started" error.
+An attempt to spawn a Workflow Execution with a Workflow Id that is the same as the Id of a currently Open Workflow Execution results in a `Workflow execution already started` error.

 A Workflow Execution can be uniquely identified across all Namespaces by its [Namespace](/namespaces#), Workflow Id, and [Run Id](#run-id).